Calls to #DisbarGadon after he makes false claims about Noynoy Aquino

-Calls to disbar lawyer Larry Gadon were launched online after his alleged remarks about former President Benigno Aquino III‘s supposed health in a radio interview on Thursday morning.
+(Updated June 25, 2021; 1:05 a.m.)
+Calls to disbar lawyer Larry Gadon were launched online after his alleged remarks about former President Benigno Aquino III‘s supposed health in a radio show on Thursday morning.

-A Twitter user uploaded a supposed clip of the lawyer being interviewed on DWIZ’s “Karambola,” where the latter claimed that the former chief executive had “HIV” or human immunodeficiency virus, a virus that causes AIDS.
+A Twitter user uploaded a supposed clip of the lawyer on-air on DWIZ’s “Karambola,” where the latter claimed that the former chief executive had “HIV” or human immunodeficiency virus, a virus that causes AIDS.

 Gadon said that he got the alleged information from his “friend.”